dandyvica/rbf/README.md

-# rbf
-Record-based file libraries for different languages
+# Record-based file libraries for different languages

 In some industries (mainly airline, others welcome), a lot of files are exchanged using a record organization.
 Usually, the file is plain vanilla ASCII file where each line is mapped to a record, and